fsouza/fake-gcs-server/README.md

 * You need your client to modify the URL before passing it around (replacing `storage.googleapis.com` by something that will point to fake-gcs-server)
 * You need to configure fake-gcs-server to accept this local URL

-Here is an example of such a configuration :
+Here is an example of such a configuration:

 ```shell
 docker run -d --name fake-gcs-server -p 4443:4443 fsouza/fake-gcs-server -public-host storage.googleapis.localhost:4443
 ```